rafaeluzzi/cordova-plugin-digits/README.md

 #### Parameters

- - **options**: Theming options for iOS.
+ - **options**: Digits configure and theming options for iOS.
  - **authenticateSuccess**: The callback that is passed the authenticated info.
  - **authenticateFailed**: (Optional) The callback that executes if authentication fails.

 #### Example

-    // Currently only accentColor and backgroundColor is supported.
+    // Theme: Currently accentColor and backgroundColor is supported.
+    // sandbox - will return success result with dummy user’s auth token
     // Note: These have no effect on Android. const options = {
       accentColor: '#ff0000',
       backgroundColor: '#ffffff',
+      sandbox: true,
     };

     window.plugins.digits.authenticate(options,